wakkihaya/neurotechjp/src/md/en/blog/kasuya-meltin.md

 He also gave his unique perspective on the universe as an extension of cyberspace through VR today.

 > There is talk like it would be good to build a civilization in VR space, but basically it should be a space known to humans.
-> Of course, there is a possibility that by including algorithms, things that humans are ignorant of could be imagined, but I think there is a limit because those algorithms are also only thought up by humans.
+> Of course, there is a possibility that by including algorithms such as randomness and automatic generation, things that humans are unknown could be imagined, but I think there is a limit because those algorithms are also only thought up by humans.
-> There are efforts to build a civiliation in VR space, but this created space would [lack novelty].
-Of course, algorithms could create entities foreign to humans, but I think there is a limit to his approach, given that these algorithms are developed by humans.
+> That's why MELTIN retains elements of the physical body that also encompass the real.

 [![The vision of meltin](https://neurotechjp.com/img/kasuya-meltin/vision.jpg)](https://youtu.be/OrUdzZKJ50o) _動画： The vision of Meltin_